Video of missing Chinese tennis star posted online

 The English-language Global Times, aimed at foreign readers, is known for its nationalistic tone.
 Hu uses his Twitter account to criticize foreign governments and point out social and economic problems abroad.

+A comment on Twitter signed bobzhang999 said, “Hu Dog, with so many photos, why don't you let Peng Shuai talk?”

+Another, signed Cool Witch, said, “Let Peng Shuai’s parents hold a news conference.”

-Tennis stars and the Women's Tennis Association have been unusually vocal in demanding information about Peng.
+Tennis stars and the WTA have been unusually vocal in demanding information about Peng.
 Other companies and sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.

 The ruling party has given no indication whether it is investigating Peng's accusation against Gao, 75, who left the Standing Committee in 2018 and has largely disappeared from public life.